Huzzle/react-querybuilder/README.md

   values: React.PropTypes.arrayOf(React.PropTypes.object), //
   level: React.PropTypes.number, //The level the group this rule belongs to
-  className: React.PropTypes.string, //CSS classNames to be applied }
+  className: React.PropTypes.string, //CSS classNames to be applied
+  combinator: React.PropTypes.string //The combinator the group this rule belongs to }
 ```